S3curethecloud/multi-cloud-Identity-aws-entra/labs/03-scim-provisioning.md

 Group memberships

-into AWS IAM Identity Center automatically.

-Provisioning runs every 40 minutes by default.
+---

-🔍 Validate SCIM Sync
+🚀 Step 5 — Validate SCIM Synchronization in AWS

-Navigate in AWS Console:
+In AWS Console:
 IAM Identity Center → Groups

-You should see:
+You should see synced groups such as:

 AWS-Developers